Create and Edit Analyses

 • The *SetActiveAnalysis statement controls which analysis is active.

-1. From the Model Browser right-click on the Model label (or any system of your choice) and selecting Add > Analysis.
+Right-click on the Model label and select Add > Analysis.

 The Add Analysis dialog is displayed.